-For a small business, a web-based CRM solution may be restricted to simply collecting customer data in the cloud and analyzing performance.
-But as your business grows, a CRM system can quickly expand to include more advanced features ‒ built-in marketing automation, project management modules, issue tracking parts – to keep everything under one roof.
+For a small business, a web-based management solution may be restricted to simply collecting customer data in the cloud and analyzing performance.
+But as your business grows, CRM software can quickly expand to include more advanced features ‒ built-in marketing automation, project management modules, issue tracking parts – to keep everything under one roof.

-Today we’re going to talk about how to build a cloud-based CRM system.
-We’ve carefully analyzed several of the most popular cloud-based CRM apps – Salesforce, SugarCRM, Salesflare, Pipedrive, and Insightly (the freshest) – and have come up with a set of must-have features for a really effective CRM solution.
+Today we’re going to talk about how to build a cloud-based customer relationship management system.
+We’ve carefully analyzed several of the most popular cloud-based CRM apps – Salesforce, SugarCRM, Pipedrive, Insightly (the freshest), and some other open-source solutions – and have come up with a set of must-have CRM system features, which will be helpful if you decided to develop an online CRM for a small business.
 Let’s see what these features are and how we can implement them.

 Basic features for your web-based CRM system

 What is the central feature of any CRM software?
 Of course, it’s an address book.
 Without one, how are you going to collect all the contacts that may come in handy someday?
 With an address book, you can store all vital information on your prospects and other people who matter to your business – for instance, the CEO of your partner company and the contractor who works at your office.
 A person’s full name, email address, and links to social networks can be conveniently gathered and stored in one place so anyone can access it if needed.